-Maintenance of a dry nitrogen blanket over chlorinated hydrocarbons in the tank may be helpful to maintain product quality.
+Maintenance of a dry nitrogen blanket over chlorinated hydrocarbons in the tank is recommended to maintain product quality.

-1.2.3.8.
+2.2.3.8.
 Vent Gas Treatment

-When unloading by gravity or pumping, chlorinated solvent vapours should be kept inside the system by connecting the vapour-phase of the tank to be filled to the vapour phase of the tank or vehicle to be emptied, i.e. a closed system operation.
+When unloading by gravity or pumping, chlorinated solvent vapours should be kept inside the system by using a vapor return line connecting the vapour-phase of the tank to be filled to the vapour phase of the tank or vehicle to be emptied, i.e. a closed system operation.